NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/tests/anf_tests_readme.md

 **Note**: The `fastmcp` and `mcp` packages are only required for MCP server tests.
 ANF traditional module tests (236 tests) will run without these dependencies.

 ### Test Requirements
-All test dependencies are defined in `requirements.txt` in the parent tests directory
+All test dependencies are defined in `requirements.txt` in this directory

 ## Notes